Skip to main content

 Apprentices are entitled to 20% paid off-job training, which must be carried out within working hours.
 The off-job training requirement is designed to provide dedicated learning time for apprentices to develop the knowledge, skills and behaviours required for an excellent Teaching Assistant.

-Your apprentice will be required to attend weekly learning sessions at College on a Monday afternoon from 2pm.
+Your apprentice will be required to attend weekly learning sessions at College, for 3 hours per week.
 If studying Functional Skills, they will need to attend a weekly session for English and Maths, held on a Thursday.
 The apprenticeship assessor will review your apprentice’s progress with you every ten weeks and supply progress reports and agreed targets to ensure their success.

 Behaviours expected within the role